ubports/docs.ubports.com/contribute/quality-assurance.rst

 Quality Assurance
 =================

 This page explains how to help the UBports QA team, both as an official member or a new contributor.
-Please also read the :doc:`issue tracking </about/process/issue-tracking>` and :doc:`bugreporting <bugreporting>` guides to better understand the workflow.
+Please also read the :ref:`bug tracking <bug-tracking>` and :ref:`bug reporting <bug-reporting>` guides to better understand the workflow.
 For real-time communication, you can join our `telegram group <http://t.me/ubports_qa_team>`_.

 Smoke testing
 -------------